dylan-lang/opendylan/documentation/corba-guide/source/projects.rst

 #.
 Enter a project name and location, and click :guilabel:`Next`.

-   The wizard moves on to the Use libraries page.
+   The wizard moves on to the "Use libraries" page.
 This and the remaining wizard pages are as for ordinary projects.

 #.
 Complete the remaining pages in the wizard to finish specifying the
    non-CORBA parts of your project or projects.